 For visitors to Penang most of the places of interest lie on the north coast.
 The area in the middle of the island is mostly residential and industrial and is of little interest for tourists.
 The points of interest can be visited on day trips.

 Just outside the historic area is Gurney Drive, which is popular with expats living in Penang.
-The drive is on the coast facing an unremarkable muddy bay, but it’s a good view if you have an apartment.
+The drive is on the coast facing a muddy bay that is being reclaimed and tuned into a park.
 It used to be lined with mansions, though today only a few of those remain and it is now home to luxury towers.
 At the end of Gurney Drive is the excellent Gurney Night Market and there are some malls along here.

 [Gurney Night Market.]